ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2022-12-9-TraceEstimation.md

 $$
 which sums over the diagonal terms of the matrix $A$.
 Plain and simple.

-We can approximate the exact trace with a sampled approximation.
+We can approximate the exact trace with a stochastic approximation.
-We therefore from a sample random samples $Z \in \mathbb{R}^D$ for which the mean is a zero vector and the covariance matrix is a identity matrix, i.e. $\Sigma[Z] = I$.
+We therefore sample from $Z \in \mathbb{R}^D$, the mean of which is a zero vector and the covariance matrix is a identity matrix, i.e. $\Sigma[Z] = I$.
 More precisely we determine the covariance matrix as
 $$
 \begin{align}